 The Chartered Institute for Archaeologists was funded to undertake this project by the European Commission’s Leonardo da Vinci II fund, English Heritage, Historic Scotland, Cadw: Welsh Historic Monuments and the Environment and Heritage Service (DoE Northern Ireland).

-Profiling the profession 2007–08 is part of a wider project, Discovering the Archaeologists of Europe, which is collecting data on archaeological employment in ten European countries, with funding from the Leonardo da Vinci II fund.
-The European project will contrast employment in the different countries and examine the opportunities for and obstacles to individual archaeologists’ employment in countries other than their own.
+It was part of a wider project, Discovering the Archaeologists of Europe, which collected data on archaeological employment in ten European countries, with funding from the Leonardo da Vinci II fund.

 - Archaeology labour market intelligence: profiling the profession 2002/03 (PDF file) Authors: Kenneth Aitchison (CIfA) & Rachel Edwards (Arboretum Archaeological Consultancy).
 Published by the Cultural Heritage National Training Organisation.